Stay Informed with Our Investor Brief Series

 Avoiding potential pitfalls

+However, if you have applied for Medicare Part A but have not yet applied for Social Security retirement benefits—and you realize the impact this has on your HSA eligibility—you may still have an option.
+You can withdraw your Medicare application and continue contributing to your HSA without penalty.
+To do this, contact your local Social Security office and request to withdraw your Medicare enrollment.
+You’ll then be free to reapply for Medicare at a later time that aligns better with your financial and healthcare planning goals.
 Timing your HSA contributions, Social Security benefit application, and Medicare application can be challenging.
 It’s important to consider all your options, as these decisions can significantly impact your overall financial plan.
 If you have questions about your specific situation or want to review your plan as you transition into this stage of life, don’t hesitate to reach out to your advisor for guidance.

-This article is limited to the dissemination of general information about Modera’s investment advisory and financial planning services that is not suitable for everyone.
+This material is limited to the dissemination of general information about Modera’s investment advisory and financial planning services that is not suitable for everyone.
 Nothing herein should be interpreted or construed as investment advice nor as legal, tax or accounting advice nor as personalized financial planning, tax planning or wealth management advice.
 For legal, tax and accounting-related matters, we recommend you seek the advice of a qualified attorney or accountant.
-This article is not a substitute for personalized investment or financial planning from Modera.
+This material is not a substitute for personalized investment or financial planning from Modera.
 There is no guarantee that the views and opinions expressed herein will come to pass, and the information herein should not be considered a solicitation to engage in a particular investment or financial planning strategy.
-The statements and opinions expressed in this article are subject to change without notice based on changes in the law and other conditions.
+The statements and opinions expressed in this material are relevant as of the date of publication and are subject to change without notice based on changes in the law and other conditions.

 Investing in the markets involves gains and losses and may not be suitable for all investors.
 Information herein is subject to change without notice and should not be considered a solicitation to buy or sell any security or to engage in a particular investment or financial planning strategy.
 Individual client asset allocations and investment strategies differ based on varying degrees of diversification and other factors.
 Diversification does not guarantee a profit or guarantee against a loss.